ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection, Connection (read only)

-This property specifies whether the application wishes to use a transport protocol that ensures that all data is received on the other side without corruption.
+This property specifies whether the application needs to use a transport protocol that ensures that all data is received on the other side without corruption.
 This also entails being notified when a Connection is closed or aborted.
 The default is to enable Reliable Data Transfer.